ahmedosm/saga-axon-server-spring-boot/README.md

 These enhancements are suggested for transitioning from a task-oriented approach to a microservices standard, emphasizing security, resilience, scalability, and overall system robustness.

-## Tools and technolgy used

-- MongoDB
-- MySQL
-- kafka
-- mongock & flayway
-- Spring-Boot 3.1.5
-- Java 17
-- azure k8 cluster
-- azure pipeline

-To run the services it already deployed in azure cloud and you can run services loacal just chage the profile to lacal using "-Dspring.profiles.active=cloud"

  ## API collection